 About the garden

-Mid and late spring bring the usual delights with additional specialities like the iris collection, horse chestnut collection, and huge drifts of Camassia and Allium in succession.
-In mid-summer see an extensive collection of rare and heritage roses, innovative bedding displays, large numbers of tender perennials and annuals.
+Mid-and-late spring brings the usual delights with additional specialities like the iris collection, horse chestnut collection and huge drifts of Camassia and Allium in succession.
+Midsummer sees an extensive collection of rare and heritage roses, innovative bedding displays, and large numbers of tender perennials and annuals.
 There are also specific features to enjoy such as the rose arbour, Malus arbour, yew tunnel, Kitchen Garden and many other seasonal highlights.

 Aberglasney offers an excellent tearoom serving local, homemade dishes including produce from Aberglasney’s Kitchen Garden.
 The gardens welcome group bookings and offer a programme of arts and crafts exhibitions and events throughout the year.
 Aberglasney is a must-visit.